oracle/weblogic-logging-exporter/README.md

    If you prefer to place the configuration file in a different location, you can set the environment variable `WEBLOGIC_LOGGING_EXPORTER_CONFIG_FILE` to point to the location of the file.

+   If you want to write the JSON logs to a file instead of sending it elasticsearch directly use the following configuration [file](samples/WeblogicFileLoggingExporter.yaml) and adjust it to your needs.
+Make sure to rename it to WebLogicLoggingExporter.yaml.

-1. Restart the servers to activate the changes.
+6. Restart the servers to activate the changes.
 After restarting the servers, they will load the WebLogic Logging Exporter and start sending their logs to the specified Elasticsearch instance.
 You can then access them in Kibana as shown in the example below.
 You will need to create an index first and then go to the visualization page.